FrankN88/MS2_University-Research-Group/README.md

 **Navbar issue**
 - An initial issue was the position (if opened from a small device) the button would take in relation to the logo.
 After a few trials it has been resolved by reducing the size of the logo.
+- The drop down menu on small devices would jump from the left to the right of the page.
+It has been resolved by using Bootstrap class `justify-content-lg-end`.
+This way it maintains its natural position in small devices and it does not affect the links to the other page if seen on bigger screens.

 **Logo issue**
 - The initial use of `%` instead of `px` to size the logo made the whole surface of the navbar cliccable.
 The use of the unit `px` resolved the situation.
 Now in the navbar only the logo can be clickable (together with the links) and the rest of the navbar is safe.